Resilient-Labs/complex-api-bootcamp/README.md

 1. Clone the repository.
 2. Open the `index.html` file in your preferred web browser.
-3. Click "Get Song & GIF" to enjoy a unique musical and visual experience.
+3. Click "Get Song" to enjoy a unique musical and visual experience.

 Feel free to contribute, report issues, or provide feedback to enhance the Spotify Song Gif Finder.